-The seven district chiefs embarked on a leadership knowledge series in 2019 as means to realising a shared mission to protect and conserve heritage.
+Promote cultural values and ethics that motivates island leadership and take resilience-based actions for the protection of Rotuma’s heritage, connected to our customs and practices.
 Strengthening our socio-cultural links to natural biodiversity through responsible planning, documentation for management protection and safeguard of people, places and stories.

-This project also aims to enable a space for women clubs to venture into small food enterprises for healthier snacks in island schools, that supports the growing organic foods market in Fiji.
+Families practising healthier diet habits, grounded in the knowledge of good traditional & scientific practices of food nutrition, preservation & meal preparation.
+This initiative aims to enable a space for women clubs on the island to venture into small food enterprises that supports the growing organic foods market in Fiji.